-A chance to be a digital nomad has been one of the best lifestyle changes I’ve ever had.
+Getting into a digital nomad lifestyle is one of the best decisions I’ve made.
 Today, I’m here to share with you actual tips and tricks on what to do if you want to become a digital nomad, from the very beginning of it all.

 First of all, it’s important to understand that “being a digital nomad” is NOT a profession.
 It’s a lifestyle.
 Digital nomads are location independent entrepreneurs, freelancers, artists, multi-passionate, whatever you prefer.
 (Digital) location independent work means that the most important asset of your work is your laptop.

 Yes, artists, songwriters, fitness instructors, and many other professionals also CAN be location independent.
 But when we’re thinking about digital nomads, we have this thought of a laptop on our mind so let’s stick with that.

 When the laptop becomes the most important asset of your work, it means that you can do your work from anywhere.
 Whether it’s your bed or local coffee shop.
 Maybe it’s your countryside or a place across the universe.
 Be it South America, Italy, Bali, Sweden… Whatever rocks your boat!

 That’s when you can get into a digital nomad lifestyle.

 But how to get to that point where you actually can?!